MicrosoftDocs/memdocs/memdocs/intune/protect/antivirus-microsoft-defender-settings-windows-tenant-attach.md

 # Settings for Microsoft Defender Antivirus policy for tenant attached devices in Microsoft Intune

-View the Microsoft Defender Antivirus settings you can manage with the **Sccm Anti-virus Policy** profile from Intune.
+View the Microsoft Defender Antivirus settings you can manage with the **Microsoft Defender Antivirus Policy (ConfigMgr)** profile from Intune.
 The profile is available when you configure Intunes [Endpoint security Antivirus policy](../protect/endpoint-security-antivirus-policy.md), and deploys to devices you manage with Configuration Manager when you've configured the [tenant attach](../protect/tenant-attach-intune.md) scenario.

 ## Cloud protection